Junk DNA Hypothesis: Pruning Small Pre-Trained Weights Irreversibly and Monotonically Impairs "Difficult" Downstream Tasks in LLMs: Introduction

-The primary challenge in formalizing this conjecture lies in providing a precise, controllable \textbf{definition of ``task difficulty"}.
-We undertake this exploration through the following avenues: \begin{itemize} \item \textbf{Within the Same Task Category}: we first vary the adequacy of target domain data~\citep{liu2019roberta} (e.g., few-shot fine-tuning), and we then extend this idea to multi-domain learning (e.g., majority versus minority language in multilingual translation~\citep{liu2020multilingual}).
-Additionally, we investigate the influence of external information availability, as exemplified by open-book versus closed-book QA~\citep{ram2023context}. \item \textbf{Across Diverse Task Categories}: for each task, we utilize the gap between the best human performance, and the target LLM model's performance on the task (normalized by human performance), as an indicator of task complexity ``sensed" by that LLM.
-Such complexities can be compared across tasks for the same LLM. \end{itemize} Our extensive experiments substantiate the Junk DNA Hypothesis across a diverse range of model sizes, tasks, and datasets, employing both unstructured and structured sparsity (N:M).
-While the \textbf{overarching notion} that "more challenging downstream tasks permit less room for pruning" may not come as a surprise, our study unveils \textbf{several subtler, often unexpected findings}: \begin{itemize} \item Moving beyond the nebulous distinction between simple and complex tasks, the various conceptions of task difficulty defined above by us, both within and across tasks, appear to align closely with the behavior of pruning fragility.
-This suggests practical methods for estimating the task-dependent achievable degree of LLM sparsity.
-In certain tasks, even a modest reduction in low-magnitude pre-trained weights (e.g., 10\%) results in a significant drop in accuracy, underscoring their pivotal role in effectively handling more intricate tasks. \item We confirm that for difficult tasks, the essential knowledge indeed resides within the pre-trained weight values.
-Our carefully designed experiments (e.g., dense versus sparse fine-tuning after pruning pre-trained weights) demonstrate that the decline in performance does not originate from limited model capacity post-pruning (e.g., see Figure~\ref{fig:gem_across_difficulty}).
-Conversely, if we freeze all pre-trained weights and only update as few as 10\% of the largest-magnitude ones, we can often match the performance of fully fine-tuning dense models. \item Junk DNA Hypothesis holds true when transitioning from unstructured to structured N:M pruning.
-Counter intuitively, N:M sparsity consistently outperforms unstructured sparsity at very high levels of sparsity, possibly because it avoids layer collapse (e.g., see Figure~\ref{fig:sparse2sparse_task}-b). \end{itemize}
+Our extensive experiments substantiate the Junk DNA Hypothesis across a diverse range of model sizes, tasks, and datasets.
+While the overarching notion that··more challenging downstream tasks permit less room for pruning" may not come as a surprise, our study unveils \textbf{several more subtle, often unexpected findings}: \begin{itemize} \item Moving beyond the nebulous distinction between simple and complex tasks, the various conceptions of task difficulty \textbf{uniquely} defined above by us, both within and across tasks, appear to align closely with the behavior of pruning fragility.
+This suggests a practical desire to estimate the task-dependent achievable degree of LLM sparsity.
+In certain tasks, even a modest reduction in low-magnitude pre-trained weights (e.g., 10-20\%) results in a significant drop in accuracy, underscoring their pivotal role in handling intricate tasks. \item Unlike pruning, we found that quantization fail to effectively capture the same \underline{``monotonically}" impairing effect of gradual compression when task complexity varied from difficult to simple.